FPAR 2.0 Frequently Asked Questions

 Clinic Locator Database

-The Clinic Locator Database can still be accessed at reproductivehealthservices.gov, but the ability to edit your network has been moved to the FPAR 2.0 system: https://fpar.opa.hhs.gov.
-Users can edit information about subrecipients and/or service sites within the FPAR 2.0 system.
-Log in credentials for users with an existing FPAR 2.0 account remains the same.
+The Clinic Locator Database can still be accessed at https://reproductivehealthservices.gov, but the ability to edit your network has been moved to the FPAR system: https://fpar.opa.hhs.gov/.
+Users can edit information about subrecipients or service sites within the FPAR system.
+Log-in credentials for users with an existing FPAR 2.0 account remain the same.
 Individuals who do not currently have an FPAR 2.0 account can reach out to their Grant Admin or Project Officer to request an account.

-Yes, grantees can create Subrecipient User accounts to allow subrecipients to view and edit information about their service sites.
-Subrecipient users have the most restricted access and can only access features pertinent to the Clinic Locator Database and only for their subrecipient site or related service sites.
-They will not be able to access or edit anything related to a grantee’s FPAR data or submission or at the grantee’s level of Clinic Locator Database information.
+Yes, grant recipients can create Subrecipient User accounts to allow subrecipients to view and edit information about their service sites.
+Subrecipient users have the most restricted access and can access only features pertinent to the Clinic Locator Database and only for their subrecipient site or related service sites.
+They will not be able to access or edit anything related to a grant recipient’s FPAR data or submission or at the grant recipient’s level of Clinic Locator Database information.

-Subrecipient Users only have access to the Clinic Locator Database features within the FPAR 2.0 system.
-Subrecipient Users can view and edit their own information as well as the information for their service sites, but nothing at the grantee-level or in the FPAR menus.
+Subrecipient Users only have access to the Clinic Locator Database features within the FPAR system.
+Subrecipient Users can view and edit their own information as well as the information for their service sites, but nothing at the grant recipient level or in the FPAR menus.

 Grant Admins and Grant Users can view and edit information for all subrecipients and service sites associated with their grant.

-In addition, Grant Admins will receive email notifications whenever a subrecipient or service site is added, removed, or the address is updated.
+In addition, Grant Admins will receive email notifications whenever a subrecipient or service site is added or removed or the address is updated.

 Grant Admins can create and remove Subrecipient User accounts for their grant.
-A Subrecipient User can create and remove other Subrecipient Users for their own subrecipient.
-Subrecipient User accounts can be created or removed by navigating to the “Users” menu tab in the left navigation menu.
-Further details on how to create a Subrecipient User account for the FPAR 2.0 system can be found in the Clinic Locator Database User Guide, which can be accessed by navigating to the “Help” menu tab in the left navigation menu of the FPAR 2.0 system.
+A Subrecipient User can create and remove other Subrecipient Users for their own subrecipients.
+Subrecipient User accounts can be created or removed by navigating to the “Users” menu tab in the navigation menu at the left.
+Further details on how to create a Subrecipient User account for the FPAR system can be found in the Clinic Locator Database User Guide, which can be accessed by navigating to the “Help” menu tab in the left navigation menu of the FPAR system.

 back to top

-OPA and their contractors used Title X program data to identify candidates for the Technical Work Groups (TWG) to ensure they represented a range of experience submitting FPAR data, number of subrecipients and service sites, geographic location, and EHR systems in use.
-Grantee organizations who have participated in the TWGs include:
+OPA and their contractors used Title X program data to identify candidates for the TWGs to ensure they represented a range of experience in submitting FPAR data, number of subrecipients and service sites, geographic location, and EHR systems in use.
+The TWGs convened in 2020–2021.
+Grant recipient organizations who have participated in the TWGs are:

 • ABCD (Action for Boston Community Development) (Region 1)